 Additional details on the methodology used for collecting data are as follows:

 - Firms Data is collected for the major service providers in each corridor, including both the primary Money Transfer Operator (MTO) and Banks active in the market, as well as the Post Office when available.
 Surveyed firms are selected aiming to provide a representative sample of the market in each corridor.
 Companies surveyed within each corridor are selected to cover the maximum remittance market share possible, aiming at a minimum aggregated market share of 80 percent.

-- Amounts: For the original database, two amounts were surveyed per corridor: the local currency equivalent of USD 200, and the local currency equivalent of USD 500.
-For the information collected in the first quarter of 2009, the original amounts in local currency were kept for comparability purposes; hence, some of the local currency amounts may differ from the USD 200 and 500 benchmarks due to currency fluctuations.
-In the third quarter of 2009, the local currency equivalent amounts of USD 200 and 500 were ajusted in order to reflect foreign exchange fluctuations.
-As a result, send amounts in local currency may differ from the ones surveyed in the previous iterations.
+- Amounts: Two amounts are surveyed for each corridor: the local currency equivalent of USD 200, and the local currency equivalent of USD 500.
+The amounts were set in 2008 and subsequently adjusted to reflect foreign exchange fluctuations in the third quarter of 2009, the local currency equivalent amounts of USD 200 and 500 were ajusted in order to reflect foreign exchange fluctuations.
+The local currency amounts were then kept stable to ensure consistency of the price points througout time.
+As a result, amounts in local currency may differ from the current USD equivalent.

 - Transfer fee: This is the most visible cost component, and can differ significantly among market players.
 This fee usually represents the charge the sender pays at the initiation point, and usually varies with the amount sent, within set bands.
 In some cases, there may be fees and taxes charged at the destination that have not been detected in this database.